michaellinden/gnn-dep-parsing/README.md

 $ pip install antu==0.0.5a0
 $ pip install dyNET==2.1
 ```
 Once `antu` has been successfuly installed, 4 custom files from my project must be injected into the library.
-First, find the directory where `antu` is located by running the following commands in the python cli
+First, find the directory where `antu` is located by running the following commands in the python cli:
 ```python
 import antu, os
 os.path.dirname(antu.__file__)